-Since joining the United Nations Organization (UN) on 14 December 1955 as its 70th member, Austria has established itself as an engaged UN Member State.
-Austria advocates a strong and efficient UN and actively participates in its tasks.
+Since joining the United Nations Organisation (UN) on 14 December 1955 as its 70th member, Austria has established itself as an engaged UN Member State.
+Austria advocates a strong and efficient UN and actively participates in its work.

-Besides peace and security as well as conflict prevention, Austria puts great emphasis on the strengthening of human rights and the rule of law, protection of civilians (in particular women and children) in armed conflict and the fight against impunity.
-Austria successfully set course in these areas.
-Thanks to its engagement it managed to build broad recognition and support for these topics within the UN Security Council.
+Besides peace and security and conflict prevention, Austria puts great emphasis on strengthening human rights and the rule of law, the protection of civilians (in particular women and children) in armed conflict and the fight against impunity.
+Austria´s efforts were instrumental in increasing UN focus on these issues.
+Through its engagement, Austria has secured broad recognition and support for these topics within the UN Security Council.

-Austria’s priorities further include the fight against drugs and organized crime, disarmament and non-proliferation, the environment and the further development of international law.
-In the past, Austria repeatedly acted as a mediator and substantially contributed to the development of international law ("Vienna Conventions").
+The fight against drugs and organised crime, disarmament and non-proliferation, the environment and the further development of international law are also of particular interest to Austria.
+In the past, Austria repeatedly acted as a mediator and made a substantial contribution to the development of international law ("Vienna Conventions").